 Lucie also serves as a facilitator for one-day retreats or extended experiences for church-related and non-religious groups.
 Guided meditation and storytelling in facilitated groups are a way of inviting participants to open their eyes to the extraordinary within the ordinary.
 She offers direction for small groups as well as individuals.
 Appointments are available in Sacramento at Bread of Life as well as Woodland.
 She was formed as a Director through the Bread of Life internship program.

-As the mother of a toddler, she looks for how God works through the parent-child relationship and loves to learn from the wonder of children as they discover life.
-Her practice offers the integration of traditional prayer practices, creative expression, and the analysis of spiritual temperament.
-She received her Master’s in Spiritual Formation and Soul Care from the Institute for Spiritual Formation at Talbot School of Theology.
+LINDSAY DEMARY believes everyone has a sacred story and creates an open space by inviting others into honest dialogue about their narrative, whether that includes celebration, grief or the many experiences in between.
+As the mother of two young girls, she looks for how God works through family of origin dynamics and loves to learn from the wonder of children as they discover life.
+Her practice offers the integration of traditional and non-traditional prayer practices, creative expression, and spiritual temperament analysis.
+She received her Masters in Spiritual Formation and Soul Care from the Institute for Spiritual Formation in Southern California

 JEFF MITCHELL came to spiritual direction attending to his own needs, and found a calling to listen compassionately to others.
 He considers himself a companion with others on the journey, and is honored to listen and affirm those seeking to explore and share their sacred stories.
 Serving people in the church and community as a pastor for 35 years has impressed upon him that all people matter and long to be welcomed and heard.